Donate Sponsor

 black-and-white cat crouched on a wooden floor behind a ceramic cat bowl that is black with white polka dots.
 The cat is licking their lips and has long, white whiskers

 It is ok to gently stroke your cat’s whiskers, as many cats like to be petted on their cheeks.
-However, you should keep the petting brief and on your cat’s terms, to avoid whisker fatigue.
+But you should keep the petting brief and on your cat’s terms, to avoid whisker fatigue.
 Also never pull on their whiskers as you could damage them.
 Find out how to pet a cat.

 7 facts about whiskers